 “Answer the question.”
 Harry interrupted and the slight smile that was on Marietta’s face subsided.

 “I met him two years ago, I didn’t recognise him at first but by the time I’d figured it out, I didn’t care.
 We both had a hatred of our current lives and we realised that the reasons for it weren’t so different.”
 She then gave Harry the most accusing look that Harry had ever seen on a person.
-“I told him my job, what I could offer to his plans and he took me up on my offer.
+“I told him my job, though I’m pretty sure he already knew of it before approaching me, what I could offer to his plans and he took me up on my offer.
 Of course he trained me a little in the Dark Arts first before I could attempt anything.”
 She then leaned in a little and said quietly “Much more interesting than those kiddie spells you were so fond of.”
 She then gave a slight giggle to herself and said “Way beyond the level of Expelliarmus.”